Penryn Campus: Buildings

-The four-storey Daphne du Maurier (DDM) building houses teaching facilities that include science and engineering laboratories, IT facilities, library and lecture and seminar rooms.
+The four-storey Daphne du Maurier building houses teaching facilities that include science and engineering laboratories, IT facilities, library and lecture and seminar rooms.
 Falmouth University's Design Centre occupies much of the south of the building, while most of the top floor is used by University of Exeter's Centre for Ecology and Conservation and Camborne School of Mines.

-An extension of the building's library, lecture facilities and relocation of the career offices, collectively known as The Exchange (EX) was completed on the north-east side of the current building for the 2012/13 academic year.
+An extension of the building's library, lecture facilities and relocation of the career offices, collectively known as The Exchange was completed on the north-east side of the current building for the 2012/13 academic year.
 The endeavour is to support expected growth from 3,500 to 5,000 students on the campus.
 In 2016 a new sports centre, gym and nursery was opened.

-The Peter Lanyon (PL) building, located between the Daphne du Maurier building and Block I of Glasney Parc is a zig-zag shaped building housing further lecture, seminar and study facilities (particularly for University of Exeter's humanities subjects taught at the campus), and containing University College Falmouth's Photography Centre and having a link corridor to the older Media Centre.
+The Peter Lanyon building, located between the Daphne du Maurier building and Block I of Glasney Parc is a zig-zag-shaped building housing further lecture, seminar and study facilities (particularly for University of Exeter's humanities subjects taught at the campus), and containing University College Falmouth's Photography Centre and having a link corridor to the older Media Centre.

-The Performance Centre (PC), now known as The Academy of Music and Theatre Arts (AMATA), was completed in Summer 2010 at the south of the campus and is predominantly a facility for the subjects formerly taught at the Dartington College of Arts, following the move of Dartington College of Arts to Falmouth from Totnes, Devon, in 2004.
-Two further buildings were completed for the 2012/13 academic year: The Environmental and Sustainability Institute (ESI) at the very top of the campus, and the Academy for Innovation and Research (AIR) towards the northern entrance.
+The Performance Centre, now known as The Academy of Music and Theatre Arts, was completed in Summer 2010 at the south of the campus and is predominantly a facility for the subjects formerly taught at the Dartington College of Arts, following the move of Dartington College of Arts to Falmouth from Totnes, Devon, in 2004.
+Two further buildings were completed for the 2012/13 academic year: The Environmental and Sustainability Institute at the very top of the campus, and the Academy for Innovation and Research towards the northern entrance.
 Both of these are predominantly research buildings for Exeter and Falmouth respectively.

-The original Tremough House (TH) which had been owned by the Foxe family, is used as administrative offices and further seminar space in addition to being the offices of the English department, whilst the old chapel has been converted into a lecture theatre.
+The original Tremough House which had been owned by the Foxe family, is used as administrative offices and further seminar space in addition to being the offices of the English department, whilst the old chapel has been converted into a lecture theatre.
 The walled Italianate gardens and orchard between Tremough House and the Performance Centre are still intact and well maintained, with the annual FXU end of year Garden party held in these gardens.

-The Tremough Innovation Centre (TIC) is a three-storey building on land acquired by Cornwall Council adjacent to the Campus.
+The Tremough Innovation Centre is a three-storey building on land acquired by Cornwall Council adjacent to the Campus.
 It provides resources for new and existing businesses.
 The building opened in January 2012 and it is managed by University of Plymouth, which also manages a similar innovation centre in Pool.